 - Based on absurd, exaggerated, or entirely fictional grounds

-The term “frivolous” is used to describe lawsuits that waste judicial resources, leading to stricter measures to deter such filings.
-Frivolous lawsuits can cause financial and emotional strain for the defendants and undermine public trust in the legal system.
+The term “frivolous” underscores the waste of judicial resources these lawsuits represent, leading to stricter measures to deter such filings.
+Beyond their entertainment value, frivolous lawsuits can cause financial and emotional strain for the defendants and undermine public trust in the legal system.

 The Most Ridiculous Frivolous Lawsuits in History